Do people want to hear anything you have to say?

 The Merriam-Webster Dictionary defines Best Practice as “A procedure that has been shown by research and experience to produce optimal results, and that is established or proposed as a standard suitable for widespread adoption.”

 Best practices encourage you to become a social scientist about life.
-If a concept or experience can’t be proven, it has very little practical application.
+It has very little practical application if a concept or experience can’t be proven.

 The That!
 Company website outlined the importance of best practices by suggesting:

 Best practices are important for processes that you need to work correctly.
 They are simply the best way to do things and have been worked out through trial and error and are found to be the most sensible way to proceed…Regardless of the complexity of your best practices, the aim is to make whatever you are doing work out better, faster, and more efficiently with fewer problems and mistakes.
 That is why it is always a good idea to be aware of what the best practices are for what you are trying to achieve.
 It is a framework for success and the minimization of failure.

 There are seven best practices younger INTJs should consider as they make decisions in building a productive and successful life.

 These concepts have served me well throughout my life.

 Oprah Winfrey once said you could have it all (in life), but not simultaneously.
 Life is full of trade-offs.
 And with these trade-offs, there are opportunity costs.

 A Google search defines an Opportunity Cost as “The loss of potential gain from other alternatives when one alternative is chosen.”
 In other words, when you decide on one benefit, all other optional benefits are lost.